tresinformal/drakkar/install_with_cmake_and_vcpkg.md

 Do so by running the command: `git pull`
 ## 4. Update the vcpkg submodule
 Do so by running the command: `git submodule update --init`
+## 5. Open a project on Qtcreator using the CMakeLists.txt
+`Choose File -> Open File or Project` and then select the file name `CMakeLists.txt` inside the repo.
+Configure the project as you see fit (possibly at least one configuration should be with MinGW).
+Qt should then be able to create your project.